26 years, 00 months, 00 days

 "I thought so, too, when he started dropping hints six months ago."
 Harry holds up a hand to stop her impending tirade.
 "I know, I know.
 I haven't been bugging you about this for six months.
 Because I had to see if he was genuine or not."

 "How?
 How on this great, green earth could Draco sodding Malfoy have convinced you to convince me to date him?"

 "Well, it started with him asking about you and Ron – whether you two were still together or not.
 I swear, when I told Malfoy you'd been single for over a year, his face lit up like a Christmas tree.
 Then he kept bringing you up at the oddest times.
 Like, 'You know who would have information on Uruguayan Dark Objects?
 Granger would.'
 Or, 'Maybe we should consult Granger on this case.
 I hear she's really talented with counter-curses.'
 I mean, he did this all the time.
 To the point where it became a bit of an inside joke around the department."

 Harry waves a dismissive hand at her sarcasm.
 "Remember three months ago, at the Leaky Cauldron, when Seamus asked if you knew anything about Boggart containment-trunks?
 And Malfoy's face turned neon pink?"

 "That's just because Neville threw up on Malfoy's stupidly expensive shoes."

 "No, the projectile vomiting happened later.
 Seamus tortured Malfoy before that."

 Hermione shifts nervously in her seat.
 "Huh.
 Okay.
-So Malfoy talks about me, and he's been begging you to set up a date.
+So Malfoy talks about me all the time, and he's been begging you to set up a date.
 That's not proof that he actually, truly likes me."

 Harry smiles in triumph.
 "Ah, but he does.
 He said so himself.
 Out loud.
-To everyone."
+To just about everyone we know."